 The Boothbay Harbor Region Chamber of Commerce is thrilled to announce the initiation a sculpture walk/trail for the Boothbay Harbor Region.
 This program is closely modeled after the successful Greater Meredith NH Sculpture Walk which both Maine artists, Andreas von Huene and Bill Royall have been juried into the past two years.

-As the momentum of the Sculpture Trail builds, the Trail will take visitors to the far reaches of locations such as Ocean Point, Barter’s Island, Southport, showcasing the beauty our region has to offer.
+As the momentum of the Sculpture Trail evolves, the Trail will take visitors to the far reaches of locations such as Ocean Point, Barter’s Island, Southport, showcasing the beauty our region has to offer.
 The administrators of the Meredith NH Sculpture Walk have been wonderfully supportive and have willingly shared their plans, their process and their templates with us.
 Eventually, we will expand the trail to extend throughout the Boothbay region.
 As in the Meredith Sculpture Walk, sculptures will be allowed to remain on site up to two years.
 This will keep the Trail fresh and encourage people to keep coming year-after-year to see new work.